 Students may submit a withdrawal request and receive refunds in the following instances:

-To transfer to another section, the student must email his or her name, address, phone number and the section numbers for old and new class to [email protected].
+To transfer to another section of the course, a student meeting the above criteria must email his or her name, address, phone number and the section numbers for old and new class to [email protected].

 NOTE: If a student is denied access to any clinical agency, the student will not be allowed to progress in the Health Sciences program and will be withdrawn.
 Please be advised that all Health Sciences students must maintain all health, immunization and vaccine requirements to be eligible to participate in clinical.